-Born highly sensitive, I experienced the extremes that turn stressors into trauma.
+Born highly sensitive, I have experienced the extremes that turn stressors into trauma.
 One of my strongest memories from childhood was being tired - a lot.
 As an energetic sponge, I unwittingly soaked up what others were transmitting without realising it wasn't mine; as this accumulated over time, it caused me many ongoing problems.
-As I matured, I came to learn the nature of this trait and how to maintain my own energetic health, until it became the gift that underpins my work today.
+As I matured, I came to learn the nature of this trait and how to maintain my own energetic health until it became the gift that underpins my work today.

 From early days in the Corporate world to computer work that involved shift work, I sifted through the world of logic and conformity until my body was screaming for change.
 It was the screw that turned my focus onto real, flesh and blood, people.

-In my first year as a massage therapist, I physically felt everyone's symptoms for three days before their visit.
+In my first year as a massage therapist, I physically experienced everyone's symptoms for three days before their visit.
 This was quite a steep learning curve as each case was different.
 30 years later, that rarely happens, unless it's to show me something I need to understand specifically.
 Nowadays, I work with what I am sensing of the clients' energies.

 Everything we do is a response to how we perceive the world.
 What we believe, experience, the way we interpret what we feel, all arise in our perception.
 Being aligned, physically and energetically so that energy can flow, is not just beneficial to our inner life but also affects our outer world.

 It's important to remember that our outer life is much like the inner vessel of our being, in that it requires the nourishment of key ingredients - purpose, activity, human interaction, community, introspection - to create a cocktail of joy and contentment that brings balance on the inside.
 Doing what makes you feel really good whenever you can really does improve your wellbeing.